lsqroger/DBS_mini_DS_project/README.md

 In the root directory:<br />
 'app' folder wraps the classifier web application.<br /> Inside 'app' folder:
-* 'models' folder contains the final ML model and other related serialized objects for implementing the web service.
+* 'models' folder:  contains the final ML model and other related serialized objects for implementing the web service.
-* 'tests.py' is for unit tests of the web application.<br />
+* 'tests.py': for unit tests of the web application.
+* 'music.db': sqlite database for the web application<br />

 'notebook' folder contains the jupyter notebook for data exploration and modelling experimentation.<br /> 'Dockerfile' is for the containerized web application.<br />

 To run the containerized web application:<br />
-1. Build image and run container using 'Dockerfile'.
+1. Build docker image and run container (port==8000) using 'Dockerfile'.
 2. Open the prompted url (i.e. 'http//127.0.0.1:8000').
 3. Divert to the homepage of API by adding suffix '/docs' (i.e. '127.0.0.1:8000/docs').
 4. 3 functions provided by the web application are displayed:<br />![a](./others/screenshots/im1.png)<br />